Sources of Energy: A Comparison

 In 2018, more than 81 percent of the energy countries produced came from fossil fuels.
 Hydroelectricity and other renewable energy (14 percent) and nuclear energy (about 5 percent) accounted for the remainder.
 But not all countries consume energy at the same levels.
 For example, the United States, China, and European Union countries combined were responsible for half of the world’s total coal, natural gas, and oil consumption in 2018.
 Nor do all countries use the same mix of fuels.
 Norway primarily uses hydroelectric power, for example, but in Saudi Arabia oil reigns supreme.
 When choosing which types of energy to use, countries balance their economic needs with environmental concerns.

 Click on each country for information about its use of energy sources

 Climate change has added new considerations and urgency to the decisions countries make about their energy sources.

 Developing countries have different needs than developed countries—and they face a different set of energy challenges as consequences of climate change become more severe.
 Many developing countries are going through industrialization, the development of factories and mass production, which requires large amounts of energy.
 Some of these countries see fossil fuels as the best way to achieve those energy goals, though many are turning to alternative energy sources as well—seeing them as the future of energy consumption.

-In 2015, 196 countries pledged to increase their use of clean energy as part of the Paris Agreement, a treaty that allowed signatories to set their own goals for lower carbon emissions.
+In 2015, 196 countries pledged to increase their use of clean energy as part of the Paris Agreement, an international treaty that allowed signatories to set their own goals for lower carbon emissions.
 As countries around the world push to adopt more clean energy sources, they will increasingly contend with the environmental and economic trade-offs that renewable sources present and the reality that opting for clean over dirty energy is not such a simple choice after all.